 Hope you don’t mind if I skip 25+ years of the lead up to this condition, its pretty hard to type as is.
 Stating at the end of June I was entered and accepted into the Deep Brain Stimulation (DBS) patient program at Hartford Hospital.
-The condition was and is still as I write this, very bad.
+The condition was, and is still as I write this, very bad.
 Endless muscle movements of the whole upper body and face.
 DBS, this was the next step.

 Phase 2.1 - A month has since gone by and I’m ready to get this bubble of wiring out of the side of my head.
 It was also my 32nd birthday that day.
-I get put under again so the Doctors could do their work.
+I got put under again so the Doctors could do their work.
 They tunneled the wiring from my head and down through my neck into my chest where Phase 2.2 happens and they install the battery/control pack.

 Phase 2.2 - A battery/control pack is implanted in my right pectoral.
 It was very difficult to lay anywhere close to on my right side for a week or so.
 Three days after this surgery I had to start going in for programming which was Aug 31st.
 The next day I was up for the chance to attend Mount Snow’s 24th Annual Brewer’s Festival.
 I’m five years sober but its AWESOME to see all of you up there and spend that moment with my Mountain Family.
 I still haven’t missed a fest since turning 21 in 2007!

 LIFE NOW - Sept 22nd 2018 and I require weekly to bi-weekly visits to get programmed.
 This procedure was intended for Parkinson’s patients but science has since shown it to be effective for many other conditions.
 To be honest with you I like having this public for everybody to learn about new things.
-I am sad, I cry daily, buy i do have that hope that 3-5 months from now I will be able to control my body to be able to ski again.
+I am sad, I cry daily, buy I do have the hope that 3-5 months from now I will be able to control my body to be able to ski again.
 Last year I was scared to ski, I lost my balance half of the days on the slopes and started falling.
-I ended up actually breaking my wrist in January and took the first Yard Sale of the season at Mount Snow as a earned First Chair then fell later going down that FIRST RUN!
+I ended up actually breaking my wrist in January and took the first Yard Sale of the season at Mount Snow as a earned First Chair then immediately fell later going down that FIRST RUN!

 I really hope to ski again and would love to meet more of our customers!
 Feel free to email, call, or comment to go ski (fingers crossed)